datacarpentry/image-processing/episodes/06-blurring.md

 [Thresholding]({{ page.root }}./07-thresholding.md),
 [Edge Detection]({{ page.root }}./08-edge-detection), or before we find the [Contours]({{ page.root }}./08-contours) of an image."
-- "The Gaussian blur can be applied to an image with the `cv2.GaussianBlur()` function."
+- "The Gaussian blur can be applied to an image with the `skimage.filters.gaussian()` function."
 - "The blur kernel for the Gaussian blur function should be odd."
 - "Larger blur kernels may remove more noise, but they will also remove detail from and image."